dnsimple/dnsimple-support/content/articles/dnssec.markdown

 If your domain is registered with another domain registrar, you must remove the DS record from that registrar *before* removing the zone signing from DNSimple.
 Failure to remove the DS record first will result in DNSSEC validation failures and will stop your domain from resolving with all DNSSEC-aware resolvers.
 </warning>

-To disable DNSSEC, go to the DNSSEC tab for the domain, and click on the Configure DNSSEC link again.
+To disable DNSSEC, go to the DNSSEC tab for the domain, and find the "Disable DNSSEC" card.

 ![DNSSEC configured](/files/dnssec-configured.png)

-Click on the Delete DNSSEC Configuration button to remove the zone signing and the DS record if it is present.
+Click on the "Disable DNSSEC" button to remove the zone signing and the DS record if it is present.

 ![DNSSEC disable](/files/dnssec-disable.png)